Gabrock94/clinstagram/README.md

 # clinstagram
 A cli Instagram client.

-Cause Instagram's boobs are beautiful even when Asciified!
+Cause boobs are beautiful even when Asciified!

 ## Installation
 clInstagram can be installed by downloading / cloning the repository and, from the root folder of the project, running: